Ruth Philo

 • links

-Ruth and Stuart are currently working on Fabric: Silk Road a cultural, ethnographic and textile project exploring silk on the Silk Road.
-They were awarded a British Council Artists' International Development Fund grant to undertake a research trip to China in 2018, taking silk from the Gainsborough Silk Weaving company in Sudbury to Artall Cultural Industries, Nanjing; they visited sericulture plants, silk mills and museums.
-In 2019 Ruth helped set up the Sudbury Silk Festival and Ruth & Stuart showed a short film about silk production from their trip to China, this can be see on Vimeo here Sudbury Silk Festival is now run by collected organisations in the town and aims to run biennially, the next festival is due to take place in September 2021.
-The next phase of Fabric: Silk Road will involve a journey along the Silk Road from Xi'an, China to the UK visiting silk mills, museums and communities along the route, collecting silk and making a film that the artists plan to show in silk museums and to communities connected with weaving on the little known Silk Road in the UK.
+Ruth is working on Fabric: Silk Road a cultural, ethnographic and textile project exploring silk on the Silk Road.
+She was awarded a British Council Artists' International Development Fund grant to undertake a research trip to China in 2018, taking silk from the Gainsborough Silk Weaving company in Sudbury to Artall Cultural Industries, Nanjing; she visited sericulture plants, silk mills and museums.
+In 2019 Ruth coordinated the first Sudbury Silk Festival and showed a short film about silk production from her trip to China, this can be see on Vimeo here.
+The plan for Fabric: Silk Road is a journey along the Silk Road from Xi'an, China to the UK visiting silk mills, museums and communities along the route, to collect silk and make documentary research to show in silk museums and communities connected with weaving on the little known Silk Road in the UK.

 • home